New Zealand Rowing Development Program Dunedin Overview

 Dunedin is the most challenging and special experience we offer.
 The program is designed with rising seniors and college freshman in mind and meant to allow athletes to cultivate their competitive identity in preparation for the intensity of collegiate rowing.
 This program differs from our other offerings in that training intensity, being in an university environment, and adapting one’s athletic identity in highly variable conditions are emphasized over development of a relationship with the sport.
 High performance athletes with international experience row out of the club.
 Select athletes also train at Dunedin High Performance Sport NZ center, which functions as a high-performance center for Rowing New Zealand, and students row in close proximity with Kiwi high-performance athletes.

 Students considering this option are expected to have a relationship with the sport, be more mature in their daily lives, and seeking an opportunity to develop specific aspect of themselves while enjoying an overseas experience.
 There are also unparalleled opportunities to explore New Zealand’s outdoors.

-The 2013 program experienced a 7.3s average improvement in 2K PR with many moving into the thirties and twenties.
+Previous programs have experienced 7-8s average improvement in 2K PR with many moving into the thirties and twenties.
 Alumni have been recruited at selective universities, though we actively discourage undertaking this program with recruiting as an end-goal instead of seeing it as a byproduct.
 Students in Dunedin do not attend a regatta by program design; emphasis is placed on internal resilience instead and success in Dunedin requires deeper motivation.
 Admission to the program is selective.

 This is truly a college level opportunity.
 Student athletes must be able to demonstrate a prior relationship with the sport and athletic drive before being considered for this program.
 All students who wish to apply for the limited number of positions in the program must by necessity be more mature in their daily comportment and decision-making than the average high school athlete.
 Maturity and thoughtfulness are -- specifically -- a requirement to find enjoyment here.